javierip/javierip/README.md

 # Welcome

-Javier Iparraguirre is an engineer, educator, researcher, and team builder.
-More info at [javierip.github.io](https://javierip.github.io/).
+Javier Iparraguirre is driven by value creation + innovation + teams.
+Passionate about machine learning, computer vision, and distributed processing.
+More info at [https://javierip.github.io/](https://javierip.github.io/).